Give your kitchen a quick refresh with this easy tutorial for How to Caulk A Kitchen Counter.

 Typically you need to use caulk whenever tile meets a solid surface, like a counter or tub surround.
 Actually you need to use caulk when a solid backsplash meets a countertop.

 Those 2 surfaces will have slight shifts with the temperature changes and natural settling in a house.
 The seam that connects them needs to be flexible enough to handle that.
-The grout along the countertop in my home was crumbling because it wasn’t flexible, like caulk.

 But, no worries, replacing grout along the joint with sealant is generally going to be a pretty quick and easy job.
-Let’s get into this how to caulk a kitchen counter tutorial.

 What Kind of Caulk do you use for Countertops

-To seal kitchen and bathroom countertops, you need to use a quality silicone caulk that is made for kitchens and bathrooms.
 The silicone and latex mixture means the caulk stays flexible and still sticks to the surface over time.

 The Silicone Sealant or Caulk needs to be made for Kitchens and Bathrooms because that type is designed to be mildew resistant.
 Which is absolutely critical in wet areas that are prone to mildew.
-You can see how I prevent mildew and clean our shower tile and grout here.

 What I Used to Caulk our Kitchen Backsplash and Counter